 Our practice works closely with patients to assist them with insurance pre-approval.
 If you have questions about this process, about treatment with our practice, or about corrective jaw surgery in general, we encourage you to get in touch.

 Improve your comfort, the aesthetics of your smile, and your oral health with jaw surgery.
-Contact Central Florida Oral & Facial Surgery online or by phone in The Villages, FL at (352) 391-5550.
+Contact Central Florida Oral, Facial and Periodontal Surgery online or by phone in The Villages, FL at (352) 391-5550.